RosemaryOjwang/rozeza-ledger/README.md

 ## Problem Statement

-Many small and medium-sized businesses still rely on spreadsheets or outdated accounting systems that are difficult to use, disconnected from daily operations, and provide limited business insights.
+Many SMEs still rely on spreadsheets or outdated accounting systems that are difficult to use, disconnected from daily operations, and provide limited financial insights.

-Rozeza Ledger aims to bridge this gap by providing a modern platform that automates accounting processes while delivering actionable financial intelligence.
+Rozeza Ledger aims to bridge this gap by providing an affordable, cloud-based platform that simplifies bookkeeping, automates accounting workflows, and generates meaningful financial reports.

 ---

 ## MVP Features

-The first release will focus on the core accounting functionality:
+The first release will focus on the essential accounting functions:

 - User Authentication & Role Management
 - Company Setup